botsedge/gekko/docs/strategies/tulip_indicators.md

 ### wilders

-The Welles Wilder Smoothing indicator is basically the same as an (#ema) and can be used in the same manner.
+The Welles Wilder Smoothing indicator is basically the same as an [EMA](#ema) and can be used in the same manner.
 It uses a different calculation but can be easily calculated by simply converting EMA values as follows:

     wilders = (ema + 1) / 2